 We believe that our work with young people has never been more vital.
-With financial education on the curriculum for the first time, the spotlight is on the subject more than ever before.
+With growing awareness of the importance of financial education, the spotlight is on the subject more than ever before.
 This is our chance to ensure we set young people up for life.

-At The Money Charity, we develop and deliver products and services for young people which provide education, information and advice on money matters.
-We believe that all young people should have the skills, knowledge, attitudes and behaviours to make the most of their money.
-Our current work with young people falls into 2 main categories:
+At The Money Charity, we develop and deliver products and services for young people which provide education, information and guidance on money matters.
+We believe that all young people should have the skills, knowledge, attitudes and behaviours to make the most of their money throughout their lives.
+Our current work with young people falls into three main categories:

-We feel it is important to support teachers by having direct delivery initiatives in schools, colleges and non-educational settings, particularly for those teachers who are not confident in the subject matter and/or are pressed for time.
-Many of the teachers we see tell us that they appreciate external experts teaching their students about money; a topic which is often seen as a taboo.
-Furthermore, students have often cited that they prefer to learn about money from external experts as opposed to their teachers or even their parents.
+We feel it is important to support educators and others by having direct delivery initiatives in schools, colleges and non-educational settings, particularly for those who are not confident in the subject matter and/or are pressed for time.
+Many of the people we encounter tell us that they appreciate having experts who can teach their young people about money; a topic which is often seen as a taboo.
+Furthermore, young people have often cited that they prefer to learn about money from external experts, as opposed to their teachers or even their parents.

-2) Our Student Money Manual is the essential guide to all things student finance and student money related.
-Each year it helps around 500,000 young people make decisions about university and finances.
+2) Our Student Money Manual is the essential guide to all things student finance and student money-related.
+Each year it helps thousands of young people make decisions about university and their finances.